By Luis Torres, Staff Writer

 Karma be damned, justified by the fans who booed Logano calling Dillon’s move as “chicken s***,” what Dillon did not long after made this callous move even worse.

 Not only did Dillon send Logano into a spin, but he also hooked Hamlin with the latter saying he had a nagging right shoulder.
-All accounts should warrant a lengthy talk by NASCAR because you’ve now possibly hurt a driver considering how unforgiving the current car has been to several drivers since its inception.
+All incidents should warrant a lengthy talk by NASCAR because you’ve now possibly hurt a driver considering how unforgiving the current car has been to several drivers since its inception.

 It’s a good example of driver etiquette declining because society’s regards to other drivers’ safety is becoming a lost characteristic.
 If something isn’t done to frown upon this form of entertainment, it’ll be too late when someone is carried out on a backboard or worse.

 This is where I see Dillon being fined, penalized points and if NASCAR wants to stay consistent, sit him out for Michigan.
-It’s the only solution in what’s been a polarizing season in determining consequences.
+It’s the only solution in what’s been a polarizing season for determining consequences.

 If NASCAR doesn’t suspend him, it’s only going to send the message that what Dillon did was okay and then we’ll see others follow suit where it can lead to harmed feelings and bloody faces.

-Brandon Benesch, Dillon’s spotter should be suspended as well after video and audio have surfaced that he told Dillon to do whatever it takes to win after having a poor restart.
+Brandon Benesch, Dillon’s spotter, should be suspended as well after video and audio have surfaced that he told Dillon to do whatever it takes to win after having a poor restart.
 Specifically, taking out a driver which left a mystery as to who he was referring – Logano, Hamlin or both drivers?

 Car owner and Dillon’s grandfather Richard Childress disputed until Sportsnaut’s Matt Weaver showed the clip after the press conference which was later uploaded by Fronstretch’s Trey Lyle.